TheArturthur/CoppermindScraper/Cosmere/Lumar.md

 ### Land and Fauna
   The <<Emerald Sea\|Emerald Sea>> and its moon as seen from the island of <<Diggen's Point\|Diggen's Point>> Although most of the planet is covered in spore oceans, Lumar does have numerous islands inhabited by humans.
 Some islands have enough soil to grow ordinary crops; others are barren rocks.
 Little is known about planetary flora, save that flowers and trees of unspecified species can both be found.
-The largest known land feature of Lumar are multiple mountain ranges that border the Crimson Sea.
+The largest known land features of Lumar are multiple mountain ranges that border the Crimson Sea.
 They are largely considered impassable for ships; as such, the only way to cross to the other side of the planet, at least in that direction, is through Crimson and the bordering Midnight Sea.
 Humans are the only known sapient inhabitants of Lumar, barring rare offworlders such as [[Ulaam\|Ulaam]] or [[Xisis\|Xisis]].
 There is no coral, or any other sea life on the planet, owing to the oceans being deadly to any water-based living creature.
 Fish, however, can be found in lakes on some of the islands.
-Rats, cats, pigeons and butterflies are common, as are seagulls; despite the dangers of the spore oceans, the birds can often be found far from the island shores.
+Rats, cats, pigeons, and butterflies are common, as are seagulls; despite the dangers of the spore oceans, the birds can often be found far from the island shores.

 #### Known islands